This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Notice

-If you write a large amount of data after you create an index, we recommend that you use the REFRESH_INDEX procedure to perform an incremental refresh.
+If a large amount of data is written after the index is created, we recommend that you use the REFRESH_INDEX procedure to perform an incremental refresh.
 For more information, see REFRESH_INDEX.

-The system checks for incremental data every 15 minutes.
-If the number of incremental data exceeds 10,000, the system automatically performs an incremental refresh.
+An incremental refresh is performed every 15 minutes.
+If the number of incremental data entries exceeds 10,000, an incremental refresh is automatically performed.

 Full refresh (rebuild)

-If a large amount of data is updated or deleted after the index is created, it is recommended to use the REBUILD_INDEX procedure for a full refresh.
-For details and examples, see REBUILD_INDEX.
+If you update or delete a large amount of data after you create an index, we recommend that you use the REBUILD_INDEX procedure to perform a full refresh.
+For more information, see REBUILD_INDEX.

-A full refresh is checked every 24 hours.
-If the amount of new data exceeds 20% of the original data, a full refresh is automatically performed.
-The full refresh is executed asynchronously in the background: a new index is created first, then the old index is replaced.
-During the rebuilding process, the old index remains available, but the overall process is relatively slow.
+The system checks for a full refresh every 24 hours.
+If the new data exceeds 20% of the original data, a full refresh is automatically performed.
+A full refresh is performed in the background and asynchronously.
+First, a new index is created, and then the old index is replaced.
+During the rebuild, the old index remains available, but the overall process is relatively slow.

-We also provide the vector_index_memory_saving_mode parameter to control memory usage during index rebuilding.
-Enabling this mode can reduce memory consumption during the rebuild process of vector indexes on partitioned tables.
-Typically, rebuilding a vector index requires memory equivalent to twice the size of the index.
-After enabling memory-saving mode, the system releases memory by temporarily deleting the in-memory index of a partition once its rebuild is complete, effectively reducing the total memory required for the operation.
-For syntax and examples, see vector_index_memory_saving_mode.
+We also provide the vector_index_memory_saving_mode parameter to control the memory usage during index rebuild.
+Enabling this mode can reduce the memory consumption during the rebuild of vector indexes in partitioned tables.
+Typically, a vector index rebuild requires twice the memory of the index.
+When this mode is enabled, the system temporarily deletes the memory index of a partition after the index is built in that partition, thereby effectively reducing the total memory required for the rebuild.
+For more information, see vector_index_memory_saving_mode.

-ALTER TABLEto modify table structure or primary key) will trigger a rebuild of the index table.
-Since index rebuilding cannot specify parallelism, the system defaults to single-threaded execution.
-Therefore, with large amounts of data, the rebuilding process can be slow and may affect the overall efficiency of offline DDL execution. - If you need to modify index parameters during rebuilding, you must specify both
+ALTER TABLEto modify the table structure or primary key), the index table is rebuilt.
+Since you cannot specify the parallelism during index rebuild, the system uses a single thread by default.
+Therefore, when the data volume is large, the rebuild process is relatively slow, which affects the overall efficiency of the offline DDL operation. - If you need to modify the index parameters during index rebuild, you must specify both

-typeanddistancein the parameter list, and their values must match the original index type.
-For example, if the original index type ishnswand the distance algorithm isl2, you must specify bothtype=hnswanddistance=l2during rebuilding. - Index rebuilding supports:
+typeanddistancein the parameter list.
+Additionally, the values oftypeanddistancemust be consistent with the original index type.
+For example, if the original index type ishnswand the distance algorithm isl2, you must specify bothtype=hnswanddistance=l2during the rebuild. - During index rebuild, the following operations are supported:

 - Modifying the values of